Insulin Levemir FlexTouch Pen 100 Unit/mL 5×3 mL

 • upper legs (thighs), upper arms, or abdomen.

-• Rotate injection site.
+• Rotate the injection site.

 • Do not inject Levemir intravenously.

-• Levemir should not be mixed with any other type of insulin or liquid
+• Levemir should not be mixed with any other type of insulin or liquid.

 • Regularly monitor your blood sugar levels.